wfxr/forgit/README.md

 *Some plugin managers can help do this.*

-Then any forgit command will be a subcommand of git:
+Then, any forgit command will be a sub-command of git:

 ```cmd
 git forgit log